Skip to main content

 • Soil type – identifying whether the soil consists mainly of clay, sand, silt, or a combination

-• Reactivity Levels – measuring how much the soil expands and contracts with moisture changes
+• Soil Reactivity – how much the soil expands and contracts with moisture changes

 • Bearing capacity – the load the soil can safely support